Vascular and Vein Institute of the South

 Vascular Surgery located in Tennessee, Mississippi, and Arkansas

 Deep venous thrombosis (DVT) often goes undiagnosed until a catastrophic cardiovascular event occurs.
-With locations in Germantown and Memphis in Tennessee, Southaven, and Senatobia in Mississippi, and West Memphis in Arkansas, Vascular and Vein Institute of the South offers convenient diagnosis and treatment for DVT to improve and protect your vascular health.
-If you’re concerned about DVT, call Vascular and Vein Institute of the South or schedule a consultation online today.
+With eight locations throughout Tennessee, Mississippi, and Arkansas, we offer convenient diagnosis and treatment for DVT to improve and protect your vascular health.
+If you’re concerned about DVT, call 1-833-LEG-DOCS or schedule a consultation online today.

 DVT occurs when a blood clot forms inside one of your veins.
 DVT is most likely to develop in the veins of your legs, but blood clots can develop in any of your veins.
 In most cases, only one leg is affected.

 Some of the common signs of DVT in your leg include:

 - Swelling in your foot, ankle, or leg

 - Cramping in the affected leg, usually in the calf

 - Severe pain in your foot and ankle